thejasvibr/projectushichka/project-progress.md

 b) 3D trajectory matching with only points and no 2D traj labels!
 * Acoustic tracking shown to work for speaker playbacks 2018-07-28/P02/02000.TMC and '...multichirp_2018-07-29_09-42-59' audio.

+## Week 15: 28/6-2/7
+* Figure out that acoustic tracking is off prob'ly because of reverberance.
+Try various heuristics to sort acoustic tracking issues.
+* Discover the DATEMM algorithm (Scheuing & Yang 2008) -- shows promise in finding the right set of TDOAs in reverberant environments
+* Begin working on Walter-Benjamin postdoc proposal.

+## Week 16: 05/7- 09/7
+* Further work on DATEMM implementation
+* A rough 4-channel DATEMM implementation in place

+## Week 17: 12/7-16/7
+* Work on pending manuscripts (HBC + Ushichka manuscript) to bolster application profile for Walter-Benjamin
+* VCC inaugral meeting
+* Final submission of thesis related documents (signed forms, 4 thesis copies)
+* First meeting with Kalle:
+	* TB will upload the 10 nights of chirp playbacks along with laser-range finder data and original playback signal
+	* plans to continue methods development and GUI postponed to later